Skip to content

 2. as the new instance expiry when an existing instance tries to prolong its lifetime

-The request to extend the client registration TTL is triggered when the Sinch client is started and the expiry of TTL is detected to be near in the future.
-"Near in the future" is subject to internal implementation details, but the Sinch client will regularly try to extend its registration and will adjust the interval according to the TTL.
+The request to extend registration TTL is triggered when the Sinch client starts and TTL expiry is detected to be near.
+"Near" is subject to internal implementation details.
+The client regularly tries to extend its registration and adjusts the interval according to the TTL.

-You can't provide a JWT without specifying registration TTL if a JWT with a limited TTL has been used before for the given User on the specific device.
-Once a Sinch client registration has initially been constrained with a TTL, the registration can be extended in time, but not extended indefinitely.
+You can't provide a JWT without specifying registration TTL if a JWT with limited TTL has been used before for the given user on the specific device.
+Once a registration has been constrained with TTL, it can be extended in time, but not indefinitely.